Bash for Bioinformatics

 Reference Texts

 • We will be using Julia Evan’s Bite Size Bash as our reference text.
 Julia’s explanations are incredibly clear and it will be a valuable reference even beyond this course.
-You will receive the PDF as part of class, and I will refer to it throughout the course.
+The PDF is available in the Google Classroom materials.
+Please do not share with others - we have a group rate and it is only $12 for individual purchases.

 • If you want to know the true power of the command line, I recommend Data Science at the Command Line.
 This book showcases how much you can get done with just command line.